Merck Manual

 Risks references

-In hospitals accredited by the American Society of Bariatric Surgery as centers of excellence (COE), overall 30-day mortality is 0.2 to 0.3%.
+In hospitals accredited by the American Society of Bariatric Surgery as centers of excellence (COE), in-hospital mortality was 0.08% (1).
 However, some data indicate that lower rates of serious complications are predicted more accurately by the number of procedures done in the hospital and by the surgeon than by COE status.
+Risk of death associated with bariatric surgery is about 0.1%; overall risk of serious complications is about 4%.
+For most patients, the risk of obesity and its complications outweigh the immediate risk of surgery (2).

 Average excess weight loss depends on the procedure.